 (Sadly) lots of times I’ve been job hunting from a point of scarcity.
 Aka financial desperation.
 It’s not the best way to job hunt.
 At all.
 I always feel that desperation is a stench that pervades the area around you.
 Probably it’s a non literal stench and small things in tone of voice and body language, but my point is that even when you have these variables in and around you, you still have to be looking.
 I think experts only want to talk about people who are job hunting at a more leisurely pace, which excludes reality for many people.
 I like reality because that’s usually where I live.

-I wrote this post a few years back on Kiki and Tea, and while I’m talking about politics (aka Centrelink), I also outline a bit about how I was in the best possible position a job seeker could be in (brilliant references, excellent work history, a great education), yet I was struggling to find work.
+I wrote this post a few years back on Kiki and Tea (now defunct), and while I’m talking about politics (aka Centrelink), I also outline a bit about how I was in the best possible position a job seeker could be in (brilliant references, excellent work history, a great education), yet I was struggling to find work.
 I think you should read it, not only because I wrote it and liked it, but also because I keep finding myself sharing it online.
 It seems that politicians think the only reason anyone is out of work and/or poor is because they haven’t got skills or are too lazy to work.
 Apparently not enough jobs for the amount of job seekers isn’t something their brains can stretch to thinking about.

 Look For A Job